Chicken Soup from Scratch

-One large bag Mister Brisket Chicken Bones (roughly 8 lbs)
+- One large bag Mister Brisket Chicken Bones (roughly 8 lbs)

-Two Large Onions
+- Two Large Onions

-One Bunch Celery
+- One Bunch Celery

-4 Tbsp Minor’s Chicken Soup Base
+- 4 Tbsp Minor’s Chicken Soup Base

-Quick Story: For years I made the chicken soup at Mister Brisket.
+For years I made the chicken soup at Mister Brisket.
 It was generally good but not consistent.
-Some times it was more flavorful than others; sometimes too salty.
+Sometimes it was more flavorful than others; sometimes too salty.
 Occasionally, it was bland.
 In spite of using similar ingredients, I couldn’t seem to get it right every time.
 My method was simple: Place the bones and vegetables in a stockpot, add water, bring to a boil then simmer for three hours.
 Next, I’d remove all the ingredients, strain the hot broth, add some soup base, stir and let cool.
 That was it.

 Enter my wife Kelly.
 I asked her to make the soup and gave her the ingredients.
 When she was through, I tasted.
 It was terrific.
 I had her do it again with the same outcome.
 A third effort proved as charming as the previous two.
 I wondered why Kelly was getting a great result every time and asked her to break down her method.
 When she finished explaining, I discovered there were a few crucial differences between her process and mine.
 First, she was boiling the bones without adding the root vegetables.
 Next, she’d remove the bones, add in the vegetables and the chicken base, and then allow the broth to simmer for two more hours.
 So, not only was she cooking the soup longer, but she’d broken down the soup making into two distinct phases—boiling the bones, then removing them and adding the vegetables and soup base.
 Her soup tasted great every time.
 So, here’s the best method—tried and true—for making excellent chicken soup.